FAIMER logo

 United States

-Dr. Vyas contributes her expertise in medicine, health professions education and understanding of international culture to FAIMER programs and its research and scholarship activities.
+Dr. Vyas contributes her expertise in medicine, health professions education, and the understanding of international culture to FAIMER programs and its research and scholarship activities.
 She applies her extensive experience to oversee the FAIMER Global Programs, geared towards health care education and workforce development in collaboration with international partners.

-Prior to joining FAIMER, Dr. Vyas was a professor at Christian Medical College (CMC), Vellore, India.
+Prior to joining FAIMER, Dr. Vyas was a Professor at Christian Medical College, Vellore, India.
 She has led education innovations such as the distance learning postgraduate diploma in family medicine, integrated learning, and early clinical exposure.
 She was the convener for the National Medical Commission (NMC) regional and nodal centers for national faculty development in medical education.
 She served on the expert committee for development and implementation of basic and advanced courses in medical education for NMC.

-Dr. Vyas received her M.B.B.S. and M.D. degrees from India.
-She holds a master’s in health professions education from UI Chicago, USA.
+Dr. Vyas received her MBBS and MD degrees from India.
+She holds a master’s in health professions education from the University of Illinois Chicago, USA.

 Global Faculty and Project Advisors